 Whole Person Health and Well-Being in the Community

-To prepare leaders to advance holistic health and well-being of individuals, communities, and congregations, especially those who are underserved.
+To prepare, educate, and equip leaders to advance whole person health and well-being of individuals, communities, and congregations, especially those who are under-served.

 The Heal the Sick program seeks to equip faith community members and leaders to support congregations’ development of health ministries and link such ministries with hospitals, community organizations, public health institutions, and health care providers.

 The goal of the program is to prepare leaders to advance holistic health and well-being of individuals, communities and congregations, especially those who are underserved.
 Key components of the program include promoting faith communities’ health ministries, providing educational opportunities, catalyzing network creation and supporting existing networks, and facilitating collaboration with community partners.

 If you would like more information about the Heal the Sick program, please email us at email@example.com or call 202-706-6843.